 This goes back to point 6), but ask for a demo - if it really is 'ready in minutes', the vendor won't mind showing you this in a live webinar.

 This list is definitely not exhaustive, if you are about to choose an LMS, you are bound to make some mistakes.
-But minimising the risk through following some of these simple tips will help.
+But minimizing the risk following some of these simple tips will help.